Introduction to Health Services Research : A Self-Study Course

 F. A and D

-Librarians and researchers can contact most PIs since their contact information and email address are often included in the CRISP records.
-CRISP records for health services research projects are incorporated into HSRProj so that the PI can be tracked through HSRProj, too.
+Librarians and researchers can contact most PIs since their contact information and email address are often included in the RePORT records.
+RePORT records for health services research projects are incorporated into HSRProj so that the PI can be tracked through HSRProj, too.

 CINAHL databases include many types of documents including research, research instruments, chat groups, cartoons, standards, biography, bibliography, audiovisual and so on.
 Contains journal articles, books, dissertations, and reports.
 Some full-text documents, too.